wkspower/wks-platform/README.md

 ### Mail Bridge
 Read mail boxes and send out e-mails.
 This component can be configured with Email Templates and rules for Case events definitions based on e-mails.
 And can also send Emails out based on Camunda Processes events.

+### WKS Modeler Templates
+WKS Platform provides customized modeler templates to accelerate the process design work.
+These templates can be found at /bpm-c7-element-template.
+Follow the following link for how to install and use templates in Camunda Modeler: https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/configuring-templates/